Paolo Thaon di Revel: Early life and career

-Thaon di Revel was born in Turin from a family of the Savoyard and Niçard nobility of Scottish descent, a minor son of Marquess and Count Ottavio Thaon di Revel.
+Thaon di Revel was born in Turin from a family of the Savoyard and Niçard nobility of Scottish descent, a younger son of Marquess and Count Ottavio Thaon di Revel and nephew of Genova Giovanni Thaon di Revel.

 He took part as Rear-admiral in the Italo-Turkish War, commanding Italian cruisers in the Battle of Beirut.

 He was named Chief of Staff of the Regia Marina in 1913; he supported the signing of a naval convention between the nations of the Triple Alliance, knowing of Italy's vulnerability to seaborne threats and its dependence on its sealanes, which was concluded on October of that year.
 When World War I broke out, he warned the government of Antonio Salandra that chances of Austro-Italian success against the combined force of the French and British fleets was small, and that the Regia Marina could not guarantee the safety of the Italian coast.
 This factors weighed in Salandra's decision to proclaim Italy's neutrality.